solidocean007/sparkys-logistics/README.md

 * Customer inputs pickup and dropoff locations.
 * System calculates route mileage using Google Maps API.
 * Cost is calculated using a manually updated market rate per mile.

+* Right now on 123LoadBoard Jeff views these tools to determine where he wants to bid so that he can come in a little bit under the daily load rate.
+He can enter this manually here but it would be better to derive this data to the site eventually.
+  - marketRate is a tool that provides the average market rate to help compare lane rates before posting loads and better     estimate your load revenues
+  - Cargo Chief shows market rate estimates baed on the highest, middle and lowest rtes gathered from actual freight bills rather than quoted prices
+- greenscreens is a tool that shows both quotes and verified load

 ### 2. Google Maps Integration